 Prior to her retirement, Linda Seger was a screenwriting consultant on over 100 produced feature films, television shows and plays.
 Her clients have won numerous awards, including Academy Awards, recognition from numerous film festivals and achieving box office hits.
 She has lectured on screenwriting in 33 countries on all 6 continents.

-Dr. Linda Seger has written 16 books, with six of them on spirituality and ten on screenwriting (with all editions totaling 25), including the best-selling Making a Good Script Great, Creating Unforgettable Characters, and Writing Subtext.
+Dr. Linda Seger has written 17 books, with seven of them on spirituality and ten on screenwriting (with all editions totaling 30), including the best-selling Making a Good Script Great, Creating Unforgettable Characters, and Writing Subtext.
 Now that she is in retirement, she plans to concentrate more on her writing.

 Before her retirement, Linda was a screenwriting & story coach, screenplay consultant, copyright expert witness and international speaker.
 See Linda’s client and projects list and read their endorsements here.